 At the request of the board, the recipient shall certify to the retirement system the amount paid by the recipient for coverage described in this division.

-(D) The board shall establish by rule requirements for the coordination of any coverage, payment, or benefit provided under this section or section 145.584 of the Revised Code with any similar coverage, payment, or benefit made available to the same individual by the Ohio police and fire pension fund, state teachers retirement system, school employees retirement system, or state highway patrol retirement system.
+(D) The board shall establish by rule requirements for the coordination of any coverage or payment provided under this section or section 145.584 of the Revised Code with any similar coverage or payment made available to the same individual by the Ohio police and fire pension fund, state teachers retirement system, school employees retirement system, or state highway patrol retirement system.

 (E) The board shall make all other necessary rules pursuant to the purpose and intent of this section.

 Amended by 130th General Assembly File No. TBD, SB 42, §1, eff.
 3/23/2015.

 Amended by 129th General AssemblyFile No.148, SB 343, §1, eff.
 1/7/2013.